 I am one of them.

-Question: How does God’s compassion make a difference to you?
-Please leave a comment
+Tell me what you think: How does God’s compassion make a difference to you?
+To leave a comment, just click here.